-Other recurring revenue includes revenue from product maintenance plans, other post warranty maintenance, and the implied obligation to provide software enhancements if and when available for one year following installation.
+Other recurring revenue includes revenue from product maintenance plans, other post warranty maintenance, and the implied obligation to provide software enhancements if and when available for a specified period, typically one year following installation of our systems.
 Revenue from services and software enhancements is deferred and amortized over the service or update period, which is typically one year.
 Revenue related to services performed on a time-and-materials basis is recognized when performed.
-Other recurring revenue represented 47% and 52% of revenue for the years ended December 31, 2019 and 2018, respectively.
+Other recurring revenue represented 46% and 47% of revenue for the years ended December 31, 2020 and 2019, respectively.